 # This defines a program that message text is piped into before MIME

-# encoding, prior to sending
+# encoding, before sending

 sending-filters=/usr/bin/gpg-sign,